AhmedRagab99/musicc/README.md

 # app structure
- app use mvc strucure.
+ app use mvc strucure.<br>
- 1- bulid a network layer with Alamofire with api router protocol 2- uses AVKit for audio files and notification center observers to handle repeat 3- UI for app is UIKIT the app build with a compination of pure code with xibs files
+ 1- bulid a network layer with Alamofire with api router protocol.<br>
+ 2- uses AVKit for audio files and notification center observers to handle repeat.<br>
+ 3- UI for app is UIKIT the app build with a compination of pure code with xibs files.<br>

  # tools and Pods